-We combed through the CDP 2022 Global Supply Chain Report to get the snapshot of Scope 3 emissions, zooming in to the 1020 CDP-reporting food companies.
-Here’s what the data tells us about the state of food supply chain emissions.
+A while ago, we combed through the CDP 2022 Global Supply Chain Report to get the snapshot of Scope 3 emissions, zooming in to the 1020 CDP-reporting food companies.
+Now that we’re about to end 2024, have things improved?

 Scope 3 emissions disclosure to CDP in 2022 is present in 9 out of 10 food reporting companies, a 38% increase since 2021 and a 90% since 2020.
-The data shows that Scope 3 disclosures trend is increasing by 42%compared to 2020.
+The data shows that Scope 3 disclosures trend is increasing by 42% compared to 2020.

 Out of the food companies that do disclose Scope 3 emissions, 62% include some form of primary data from the supply chain, a percentage that seems relatively stable compared to the 60% in 2020, and 62% in 2021.